 Eliminate Stress To Preserve Relationships

 As sad as it is, without a well-thought-out plan and good communication, the answer may be “Yes.”
-There are many things that create major tensions in families when the matriarch or patriarch passes away.
+Many things create major tensions in families when the matriarch or patriarch passes away.

-Did you know: if there is not a Will in place, a spouse is 4th in line to receive the distribution from your estate?
-While spouses do have some protections under Kentucky law so that they are not left destitute, our children, our parents and our siblings all take priority over our spouses.
+Did you know that if there is not a Will in place, a spouse is 4th in line to receive the distribution from your estate?
+While spouses do have some protections under Kentucky law so that they are not left destitute, our children, our parents, and our siblings all take priority over our spouses.

 Kentucky law follows lines of distribution that favor retaining assets within the bloodline instead of allowing the bloodline of the in-laws to take possession of land or wealth that our family of origin may have held for generations.